maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Changelog

+**Version 1.6.10:**
+* Fixed restarting the upload or sale when it fails the first time. **[#253](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/253)**.

+<details>
+  <summary><strong>Old versions</strong></summary><br />

-**Versions 1.6.9 to 1.6.9.3:**
+* **Versions 1.6.9 to 1.6.9.3:**
   * Added a new feature for collections.
 You can now use the URL format of your collection.
 This can solve the problem of collections not being found or clicked in the  list.
     From `Crypto Parrot NFTs` to `crypto-parrot-nfts`, depending on the URL of your collection: `https://opensea.io/collection/crypto-parrot-nfts/`.
   * Minor fixes about version 1.6.9.

-<details>
-  <summary><strong>Old versions</strong></summary><br />

 * **Version 1.6.8 + 1.6.8.1:**
   * Added support for the 2Captcha API. **[#239](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/239)**.
   * Minor fixes.